Oportun Personal Loan Review

 Prequalifying for a personal loan lets you see how likely it is that Oportun will approve you, and at what rate.
 It’s not a guarantee that you will qualify when you formally apply, but it’ll give you a good idea.

 Prequalification doesn’t hurt your credit, since it only requires a soft credit pull.
-You’ll typically provide basic information about yourself and your finances, including your annual income and employment status.
+You’ll typically provide basic information about yourself and your finances, including your monthly income, phone number and home address.

-With Oportun, you can prequalify (and apply) in person, by phone or online.
-Note that Oportun doesn’t have brick-and-mortar locations in every state that it does business in.
+With Oportun, you can prequalify — and apply — in person, by phone or online.
+However, be aware that Oportun doesn’t have brick-and-mortar locations in every state where it does business.

 Formally apply

-Once you’ve decided you’d like to move forward, you’ll have to formally apply.
-This process is like prequalification, but more in depth.
+If you decide you’d like to move forward, you’ll have to formally apply.
+This process is like prequalification, but more in-depth.
 It also requires a hard credit pull, so you may see your credit score go down a few points.

 You’ll need to provide the following documentation to get an Oportun loan: